Virgil Lo Schiavo: Early life and education

 Born in Italy, Lo Schiavo grew up in Sydney, with one younger brother (Dario, a prominent fencer) and two sisters (one of whom, Lydia, became a teacher at Newcastle Technical High School), as well as an aunt and her three children.
 According to Dario, his father was a titled aristocrat with little money, who migrated to Australia in the late 1890s and operated a shop in Market Street, Sydney.
 According to Lydia, the family had been landowners on the island of Salina near Sicily, and their grandfather had been a governor of the Lipari Islands before migrating to Australia.
 His mother was a teacher at the Sapienza University of Rome, and migrated to Australia in the early 1900s.
 The family were devoutly Catholic, and at the mother's insistence, all the children learned Italian or French; according to his brother, Vergil spoke five languages.

 Lo Schiavo's father owned blocks of apartments in the Eastern Suburbs, and was financially ruined when the Great Depression hit, and Premier Jack Lang announced a moratorium on rent.
-After a stroke, Lo Schiavo's father went back to Rome in 1930 or 1931 in search of a cure, but passed away in 1942.
+After a stroke, Lo Schiavo's father went back to Rome in 1930 or 1931 in search of a cure, but died in 1942.

 The family were living in Yurong St, East Sydney, since before 1918, when it was a down-at-heel suburb and a man was killed by a razor gang in the laneway next to the house.
 They moved to Victoria Street in Potts Point around 1924.
 His family hosted many prominent members of the arts community at their house, including the actors Peter Finch and Chips Rafferty, and the illustrator Unk White.
 Finch lived with the Lo Schiavo family for six months, during which time they taught him to fence, and he was a model for Lo Schiavo for two paintings executed for St Mary's Cathedral, Sydney, of St Stephen and St Sebastian.